Physics II Lab - PH112L

 A complete lab report must have the following sections:

 Introduction - a discussion about any details that you think would help someone perform the experiment.
-This may include a discussion about the model or about the method selected for performing the tests.
+This should include a discussion about the model (equations that you are using) or the method selected for performing the tests.
+If you use models (equations) in your analysis, list the models in this section and describe what each of the variables represent.

 **Procedure - a detailed description of what you did in the lab.
+At the beginning of this section, place the date and the time that you began the experiment.
+This section must include a schematic, detailing how things were connected, where appropriate.
 The raw data must appear in this section immediately following the description about how the data was taken.
 A person must be able to read your procedure section and be able to duplicate your results without having the lab manual present.
+Do not do any calculations in this section, just record how you performed the experiments and record the raw data.
+If the data is taken by computer, you must specify the path and filename where the data is stored.
+This information must be listed in this section right after the description of how the data was taken.
+Do not simply list all of the files generated at the end of the section.

 Analysis - a sample of the calculations made in the lab.
-This section should include a sample of the error calculations and propagations used in your analysis.
-The final data that you are analyzing to generate conclusions, the values with uncertainties must be shown in this section.
+This section should include a sample of the error calculations and propagation of errors used in your analysis.
+The final data that you are analyzing to generate conclusions, the values with appropriate uncertainties, must be shown in this section.
 The actual calculations for each one does not have to be included, as long as you show an example for one, but you may include them all if you wish.
+The calculations may be done by the computer, but include printouts of the worksheet in your lab book.
 Any graphs or printouts that are placed in your notebook must occupy one whole page and be trimmed to fit within the page and not hang outside of the notebook.

 The asterisks indicate the sections that I will pay closest attention to.